 Ingredient list

-- Potatoes: I use small potatoes that come in different colors and sizes.
+- Potatoes: I use small potatoes, which come in different colors and sizes.
 They bake faster and fall apart less.
-But you can use any small potato or regular ones, the one you always make potato salad with.
-Fingerling potatoes, Yukon gold potatoes are popular ones.
+But you can use any small potato or regular ones, the ones you always make potato salad with.
+Fingerling potatoes and Yukon gold potatoes are popular.

 - Queso fresco: it's made from cow's milk and is white and has a somewhat crumbly grainy texture.
 It is not a soft cheese.
 You can buy it online.

-- Aji amarillo paste: the yellow pepper paste is the star of this dish and the ingredient that, in my opinion, sets it apart.
+- Aji amarillo paste: the yellow pepper paste is the star of this dish and the ingredient that sets it apart.
 The yellow chili peppers used are not the regular ones you usually see in the market, brother to the green and red, no, this is a small orange-yellowish one, similar to jalapeños in size.

 - Crackers: salty or water crackers are used to thicken the mixture.
 Any type that is plain in flavor will do.
 Breadcrumbs can be used too, but I think the crackers are superior in texture.